dev-rabbani/dev-rabbani/README.md

 ### Hi there 👋

-> This is Md.Golam Rabbani from Dhaka, Bangladesh I'm Frontend engineer.
-I'm good at some technologies like as HTML5, CSS3, Bootstrap, Sass, PSD/XD/Figma to HTML, Responsive web design,Javascript, React.JS, jQuery, WordPress, and Git.
+> This is Md.Golam Rabbani from Dhaka, Bangladesh I'm Frontend Software Engineer.
+I'm good at some technologies like as HTML5, CSS3, Scss, Tailwind Css, Bootstrap, PSD/XD/Figma to HTML/React/Next, Javascript, React.JS, Next.Js, Testing-library, Jest, Storybook, WordPress Gutenberg and Git.
 I'm not expert all but I know how to use by helping on Google and others blog website.

 ###### Here are some ideas to get you started:

-- 🔭 To wirte love code.
+- 🔭 Love to write code.
-- 🌱 Expert Frontend development.
+- 🌱 Expert Frontend Development.
 - 🤔 Javascript lover.
 - 💬 Responsive designer.
 - 📫 React.JS fan.